SuperOfficeDocs/superoffice-docs/user-guide/en/user/GmailLink/topics/e-mail-archive-outgoing-.md

 Click the link in the pop-up message to open the document in SuperOffice.

+> [!TIP]
-**Tip**: If you do not archive the message when you send it, you can still go to the sent folder and archive the message as described in [Archive incoming e-mail](e-mail-archive-incoming.md).
+> If you do not archive the message when you send it, you can still go to the sent folder and archive the message as described in [Archive incoming e-mail](e-mail-archive-incoming.md).

 ## What would you like to do now?